MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-600-MagnusonStevens-Act-Provisions/subpart-H-General-Provisions-Domestic-Fisheries/section-600.730.md

 (1) “AA” repeated (.-.-) is the call to an unknown station.
 The operator of the signaled vessel should respond by identifying the vessel by radiotelephone or by illuminating the vessel's identification.

-(2) “RY-CY” (.-. -. - -.-. -. - ) means “you should proceed at slow speed, a boat is coming to you.”
+(2) “RY-CY” (.-. -.— -.-. -.—) means “you should proceed at slow speed, a boat is coming to you.”
 This signal is normally employed when conditions allow an enforcement boarding without the necessity of the vessel being boarded coming to a complete stop, or, in some cases, without retrieval of fishing gear which may be in the water.

-(3) “SQ3” (... - .- ... - ) means “you should stop or heave to; I am going to board you.”
+(3) “SQ3” (... —.- ...—) means “you should stop or heave to; I am going to board you.”

 [61 FR 32540, June 24, 1996, as amended at 61 FR 37225, July 17, 1996; 63 FR 7075, Feb.
 12, 1998; 73 FR 67809, Nov.
-17, 2008]
+17, 2008; 81 FR 88998, Dec.
+9, 2016]